z4yx/lla/plugins/file_meta/README.md

-# LLA File Metadata Plugin
+# lla File Metadata Plugin

 A file metadata plugin for `lla` that provides comprehensive file information with rich formatting.